 Students should meet regularly with their project supervisor during the period of research and writing for the honors thesis.
 The responsibility for scheduling these meetings, and for carrying out the research in timely fashion, rests with the student.
 Advisors are expected to make themselves available for discussion and to offer advice on the plan of research, as well as provide critical and constructive comments on the written work as it is completed.
 They are not expected, however, to pursue students to ensure that the research and writing are being done on schedule.

 THE HONORS THESIS

 There is no prescribed length for a thesis, since different topics may require longer or shorter treatment, but it should normally be in the range of 70 - 100 double-spaced typed pages.
-The thesis must be completed in a form satisfactory for purposes of evaluation and submitted by April 15* to the two thesis advisors and to one other faculty member appointed by the director of undergraduate studies.
-The candidate must meet with the three readers for a formal defense of the thesis by May 10.*
+The thesis must be completed in a form satisfactory for purposes of evaluation and submitted by April 29* to the two thesis advisors and to one other faculty member appointed by the director of undergraduate studies.
+The candidate must meet with the three readers for a formal defense of the thesis between April 29-May 10.*

 Following the formal thesis defense, the thesis advisors will submit to the director of undergraduate studies a recommendation to include: 1) the evaluation of the honors thesis by the three readers; 2) an evaluation of the student's academic record in the Science & Technology Studies major; and 3) a recommendation for or against awarding honors, as well as a recommendation for the level of honors.